 This guideline focuses on IPC measures for outpatient healthcare settings.
 Recommendations are meant to be generalizable to healthcare delivered outside of inpatient hospital settings.
 While these recommendations provide a general outline to improve IPC practices, each site should stay up to date on guidelines from the Centers for Disease Prevention and Control, Department of Health, Washington State Labor and Industries, and/or their local health jurisdiction.
+While IPC guidelines do not always align across agencies, reviewing several different guidelines can provide a strong foundation for individuals to understand IPC best practices.
+Institutions must follow IPC guidelines as determined by their regulatory agency.
 This guideline offers recommendations for outpatient IPC but is not meant to add to regulatory burden.
 A summary of additional resources and checklists to guide outpatient IPC programs can be found in Appendix C. The Bree recommendation focus areas are organized around the point of care for IPC measures as shown in Table 1.
 To identify focus areas, the workgroup relied on existing guidelines from federal and state agencies, available evidence, and expert opinion.